Nicholas W. Brown (lawyer)

-Nicholas William Brown (born April 2, 1977) is an American lawyer who has served as United States attorney for the Western District of Washington since October 2021.
+Nicholas William Brown (born April 2, 1977) is an American lawyer serving as the 19th attorney general of Washington since 2025.
+He served as United States attorney for the Western District of Washington from October 2021 to June 21, 2023, and was elected the Attorney General for Washington in November 2024.
+Brown is the first African American to serve as Attorney General of Washington.

-Education
+Early life and education

-Brown received his Bachelor of Arts degree from Morehouse College in 1999 and his Juris Doctor from Harvard University in 2002.
+Born in Steilacoom, Washington, Brown received his Bachelor of Arts degree from Morehouse College in 1999 and his Juris Doctor from Harvard University in 2002.

 Career

+Survivor

+In 2000, Brown was a contestant on the second season of Survivor, Survivor: The Australian Outback.
+He was the 10th contestant eliminated and became the third member of the jury.

+Judge advocate general

 Brown began his legal career as a Judge Advocate General in the United States Army, serving as both a prosecutor and defense counsel.
-His practice included being trial counsel at Joint Base Lewis–McChord, trial defense counsel for the United States Army Trial Defense Service, Fort Bliss, Texas and Bagdad, Iraq, and legal assistance attorney and tax officer for the U.S. Army Air Defense Artillery Center at Fort Bliss.
+His practice included being trial counsel at Joint Base Lewis–McChord, trial defense counsel for the United States Army Trial Defense Service, Fort Bliss, Texas, and Baghdad, Iraq, and legal assistance attorney and tax officer for the U.S. Army Air Defense Artillery Center at Fort Bliss.
 From 2007 to 2013, he was an assistant United States attorney for the Western District of Washington.
 From 2013 to 2017, he served as general counsel to Governor Jay Inslee.

 U.S. attorney for the Western District of Washington

 In January 2021, Senators Patty Murray and Maria Cantwell recommended Brown to the post of U.S. attorney for Western Washington.

-On July 26, 2021 President Joe Biden nominated Brown to be the United States Attorney for the Western District of Washington.
+On July 26, 2021, President Joe Biden nominated Brown to be the United States Attorney for the Western District of Washington.
 On September 23, 2021, his nomination was reported out of committee.
 On September 30, 2021, his nomination was confirmed in the United States Senate by voice vote.
-On October 8, 2021, he was sworn in by Chief U.S. District Judge Ricardo S. Martinez.
+On October 8, 2021, he was sworn in by Chief Judge Ricardo S. Martinez.

+2024 Washington Attorney General election

+In May 2023, it was reported that Brown had expressed interest in mounting a candidacy for Attorney General of Washington in the 2024 election.
+Brown announced on June 20, 2023, that he would resign as U.S. Attorney, effective the next day, and joined Pacifica Law Group LLP as a partner, where he worked while running for office.
+Brown officially joined the race on July 12.

+In 2024, Brown won the election and is the first African American to hold the office.

 Personal life

-Brown was a contestant on Survivor: The Australian Outback in 2001.
+Brown lives in Seattle with his wife and their two children.